 Coaching, particularly from peers rather than managers, keeps agents engaged with the system and ensures they use it correctly.
 Dive into a coaching program that provides peer support and encourages agents to share their knowledge.

-Build goals into your coaching program that focus on helping agents improve their search skills, write better articles, and solve customer problems more quickly.
+Build goals into your coaching program that focus on helping agents improve their search skills, understand how best to use AI when searching for information, write better articles, and solve customer problems more quickly.
 And don’t forget about the importance of analytics.

 6. Use data to guide your coaching program